Clear Admit Career Services Director Q&A: London Business School’s Fiona Sandford

 CA: Can you provide prospective applicants with an overview of the recruitment process at London Business School?
 When does it start?
 How does it unfold?

 FS: Unlike many other European schools, ours is a two-year MBA.
 So when they come to us we start working with them on day one because the applications for internships kick off in January.
 They are not with us for very long before that and we need to, in that first term, get them to the stage where they are ready to put their best foot forward for internship interviews.
 So we really work with them very intensively during that time.

 Then we have an interview period where companies come to interview on campus.
 But we emphasize to our students that that is only half of the story.
 The big companies will come on campus and interview and hold coffee chats and informational sessions and networking events.
 But there is a whole slew of really interesting smaller companies who recruit just in time.
-I was just talking to my team today, and they tell me that are seeing lots of companies recruiting right now.
+My team continues to report that lots of companies are recruiting later in the cycle.
 So there are the big ones, McKinsey, Goldman Sachs, Johnson & Johnson – we see them on campus for the first time in January.
 But then there are also all the small boutique companies who will only recruit just in time, so they only know the interns they want in May or even June.

 CA: How has the economy impacted recruitment at London Business School?
 How have you and your staff remained flexible or adapted in order to help students navigate a more challenging job market?
 Have you encouraged flexibility on the part of students themselves?

 FS: I think like most other business schools we really ramped up our business development and the marketing we could give our students to make sure we were reaching every company we could.
 I think that put us in good stead – employment figures were healthy through the downturn.
 Last year 92 percent of our students had a job offer within three months of graduation.